techwise-technologies/tsuki-dev/DEPLOYMENT.md

 You now have a .env file.
 This file contains insecure default values for configuration options.

-During deployment this .env file is used to by YOUR WordPress Application to initialize the configuration files.
+During deployment this .env file is used by Your WordPress Application to initialize the configuration files.

 The values you input are used for secure authentication between the Services running within the Docker Containers.
 It is important to keep a copy of the values you input as only you have them.